appacademy/SWEO-Part-Time-Resources/3-Module/1-week/2-day/README.md

 ## Website Building Blocks

-- HTML: Provides structure and layout.
+- HTML: Provides structure and layout
-- CSS: Provides look, feel, and positioning.
+- CSS: Provides look, feel, and positioning
-- JavaScript: Provides interactivity and complex functionality.
+- JavaScript: Provides interactivity and complex functionality

+You can think of a webpage like a house
+  - HTML is the frame, rooms, and foundations
+  - CSS is the paint, flooring and finished surfaces
+  - JavaScript is the plumbing, electrical wiring and internet connection

-**Today** we will be focusing on pure HTML.
+**Today** we will be focusing on pure HTML

-**Tomorrow** we will start adding in CSS.
+**Tomorrow** we will start adding in CSS

-**Later** we will reintroduce JavaScript in the context of the browser.
+**Later** we will reintroduce JavaScript in the context of the browser

 ## Wireframes and HTML Intro